xansec/mayhem-action-examples/README.md

     * [c-base-executable Dockerfile](https://github.com/ForAllSecure/mcode-action-examples/blob/vulnerable/mayhem/Dockerfile): Build instructions for setting up a containerized (and vulnerable) `c-base-executable` application.
     * [c-base-executable Mayhemfile](https://github.com/ForAllSecure/mcode-action-examples/blob/vulnerable/mayhem/Mayhemfile.mayhemit): Configuration options for the resulting (vulnerable) `c-base-executable` CI pipeline Mayhem run.

+The `regression` branch is the same as the main branch, but only runs regression testing and code coverage, instead of running with a fixed duration.

 ## Getting Started

 1. Fork this repository and create a Mayhem account to copy and paste your account token to GitHub Secrets for your repository: